-As a result of restructuring activities relating to our Timeline Labs operations in fiscal 2017, we incurred \$0.6 million of charges, which include \$0.4 million in severance to former Timeline Labs employees and \$0.2 million in other restructuring charges relating to our remaining lease obligation of our Timeline Labs facility in San Francisco, California.
-In addition, effective April 6, 2016, we terminated the employment of Jay Samit, our former Chief Executive Officer ("CEO").
-In connection with his termination, Mr. Samit and SeaChange entered into a Separation Agreement and Release of Claims ("Separation Agreement").
-Under the terms of the Separation Agreement and consistent with our pre-existing obligations to Mr. Samit in connection with a termination without cause, we incurred a charge of \$1.0 million in the first quarter of fiscal 2017, which included \$0.2 million for satisfaction of his remaining fiscal 2016 and 2017 annual bonuses and \$0.8 million in severance payable in twelve equal monthly installments which will be completed in the first quarter of fiscal 2018.
+Effective April 6, 2016, we terminated the employment of Jay Samit, our former CEO.
+In connection with his termination, Mr. Samit and SeaChange entered into a Separation Agreement and Release of Claims (the "CEO Separation Agreement").
+Under the terms of the CEO Separation Agreement and consistent with our pre-existing obligations to Mr. Samit in connection with a termination without cause, we incurred a charge of \$1.0 million in the first quarter of fiscal 2017, which included \$0.2 million for satisfaction of his remaining fiscal 2016 and 2017 annual bonuses and \$0.8 million in severance payable in twelve equal monthly installments which will be completed in the first quarter of fiscal 2018.
+In addition, on July 6, 2016, Anthony Dias resigned as CFO of SeaChange, though he continued as an employee until July 31, 2016.
+In connection with his resignation, Mr. Dias and SeaChange entered into an Employment Separation Agreement and Voluntary Release, dated July 6, 2016 (the "CFO Separation Agreement").
+Under the terms of the CFO Separation Agreement, we incurred a charge of \$0.2 million, which included his fiscal 2017 pro-rated bonus (paid in fiscal 2018) and six months' base salary as severance payable in twelve equal semi-monthly installments, which will be completed by the end of fiscal 2017.